abbec/deferred/Doc/Report/report.md

   \hline
 \end{tabular}

-This layout could be laid out more efficiently but the empty slots are kept for future needs.
+This layout could be designed more efficiently but the empty slots are kept for future needs.
 Albedo in this case is the diffuse color provided by textures or color parameters for the object.
 An example of G-Buffer render targets is presented in figures \ref{fig:normals} to \ref{fig:spec_i}.